vercel/examples/python/nextjs-flask/README.md

   </a>
 </p>

-<p align="center">Simple Next.js boilerplate that uses Flask as the API backend.</p>
+<p align="center">Simple Next.js boilerplate that uses <a href="https://flask.palletsprojects.com/">Flask</a> as the API backend.</p>

 <br/>

 ## Introduction

 This is a hybrid Next.js + Python app that uses Next.js as the frontend and Flask as the API backend.
+One great use case of this is to write Next.js apps that use Python AI libraries on the backend.

 ## How It Works

+The Python/Flask server is mapped into to Next.js app under `/api/`.

-This template uses [`next.config.js` rewrites](https://github.com/vercel/examples/blob/main/python/nextjs-flask/next.config.js) to map any request to `/api/:path*` to the Flask API, which is hosted in the `/api` folder.
+This is implemented using [`next.config.js` rewrites](https://github.com/vercel/examples/blob/main/python/nextjs-flask/next.config.js) to map any request to `/api/:path*` to the Flask API, which is hosted in the `/api` folder.

-In localhost, the rewrite will be made to the `127.0.0.1:5328` port, which is where the Flask server is running.
+On localhost, the rewrite will be made to the `127.0.0.1:5328` port, which is where the Flask server is running.

 In production, the Flask server is hosted as [Python serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python) on Vercel.